Patent Pending Serial No. 63/081,187 · Trusted by Carbon Robotics · Lifetime Structural Warranty · Made in the USA

 Test in the Yard, Then Hook to an Implement

 Cycle the 3-point through its full range with no implement attached.
-Movement should feel smooth and consistent — no binding, no slop.
-Then hook to a known implement, run it across the yard, and confirm alignment stays true.
-Once it does, you're set for the field.
+Movement should feel smooth and consistent — rolling, not dragging.
+Then hook to a known implement and confirm alignment stays consistent through a yard pass before heading to the field.